 In addition to the Maryland high school diploma, students who meet the following requirements may be awarded the MCPS Certificate of Merit, a diploma endorsement:

 a.
 Advanced Courses

-At least 12 credits must be earned in advanced courses designated by MCPS as applicable to the Certificate of Merit (CM).
-CM courses only contribute to a weighted GPA when the course is also identified as Advanced Level (AL).
+Students must earn at least 12 credits in advanced courses designated by MCPS as applicable to the Certificate of Merit (CM).
+CM courses contribute to a weighted grade point average only when the course also is identified as Advanced Level (AL).
 All courses to be counted toward the Certificate of Merit must be taken for a letter grade.

 b.
 Mathematics Requirement

 Students must successfully complete and/or receive credit for an MCPS Algebra 2 course.